TheAlgorithms/Python/blockchain/README.md

 Now lets assume every branch has a copy of the ledger and then once anything is added to the ledger by anyone branch it is gonna automatically reflect in all other ledgers available in other branch.
 This is done using Peer-to-peer network.

-So this means even if tampered in one branch we can find out.
-If one branch is hacked we can be alerted and get to safeguard other branch.
-Now, assume these branches as computer or nodes and the ledger is a transaction record or digital receipt. so this is the concept of Digital Ledger Technology.
+So this means even if information is tampered in one branch we can find out.
+If one branch is hacked we can be alerted ,so we can safeguard other branches.
+Now, assume these branches as computers or nodes and the ledger is a transaction record or digital receipt.
+If one ledger is hacked in a node we can detect since there will be a mismatch in comparison with other node information.
+So this is the concept of Digital Ledger Technology.

 *Do all node needs all the info in others nodes?
 Does this increase storage space in all nodes?*

 ## Blocks

 In short a block is nothing but collections of records with a labelled header.
 These are connected cryptographically.
-Once a new block is added to a chain previous block is connected or precisely said as locked and will remain unaltered. we will see how this works once we dig deep into working mechanisms.
+Once a new block is added to a chain, the previous block is connected, more precisely said as locked and hence, will remain unaltered.
+We can understand this concept once we get a clear understanding of working mechanism of blockchain.

 ## Cryptography